Blue carts help turn a city green

 “You give them a good product to use and they’re gonna use it,” Moore said.

-Nearly three years later, Moore still sings the praises of purchasing from Sourcewell competitively bid and awarded contracts.
+Years later, Moore still sings the praises of purchasing from Sourcewell competitively bid and awarded contracts.

 “You go to the Sourcewell website and you can say ‘I need this product,’ and then you click on it and you look down there and you find, ‘that’s the one I want; that’s the vendor I want to work with’ and buy them direct,” Moore explained.
 “And already knowing that we would get the best price because it had been competitively bid already.
 It really saves time, saves you money.
 It’s so easy; I can’t stress that enough.”